Horse racing enthusiasts will find there’s much more to Warwickshire than Warwick races.

-Whether you’re visiting the beautiful and historic town of Warwick for a race event or a holiday, or simply wondering what to do near Birmingham, Warwick is a town that’s not to be missed.
+If you’re visiting the area on a race day and wondering what to do in Warwickshire before or afterward, the county has so much to offer.
 From exploring ancient castles and marveling at beautiful gardens to losing yourself in the music at a famed music festival, find out what to do in Warwick with our handy guide.

 Marvel at over 11 centuries of British history at Warwick Castle.
 The impressive and imposing structure played an important role in the shaping of our Royal Family, particularly in the famed War of the Roses.
 But it’s not all dry history lessons at Warwick Castle.
 You’ll find something exciting for every member of the family, from getting lost in the Horrible Histories Maze to watching thrilling daily shows and activities.

 For nature lovers wondering what to do near Warwick, the area boasts an enviable array of parkland and private gardens.
 Discover the hidden, hedged Hill Close Gardens – a historic escape from the chaos of town life, where Victorians would come to relax and unwind.
 Recently restored to their former glory, the gardens are the only surviving gardens of this type in the UK.
 They offer a unique glimpse into the past as you wander through 16 charmingly individual pleasure gardens.

 With the stone walls of Warwick Castle as their backdrop, The Mill Garden is a truly beautiful location to while away a sunny afternoon.
 The River Avon winds lazily past the banks, on which an array of beautiful flowers bloom.
 It’s a picturesque setting which makes it a very popular photo opportunity for tourists.